Construct IN

 * Cover image: Envato/imagesourcecurated

-Before starting the construction, it is very important to define every detail of the construction stages.
-Only then can you ensure that it is possible to move forward and make the construction as predictable as possible.
+Before starting construction, it is very important to define every detail of the construction phases.
+Only this way can you ensure that it is possible to move forward and make the work as predictable as possible.

-Continue reading and check everything about the phases of the construction:
+Continue reading and check out everything about the construction phases:

 Conception and preliminary study